RajiaRani/RajiaRani/README.md

 - 👋  Hello!
 I'm <b>Rajia Rani</b>.
 - I've been rocking the teaching world for <b>3 years</b> as an <b> Assistant Professor of Chemistry </b> and helping students for over <b>5 years </b>as a tutor in Chemistry (grades 10-12) and Mathematics (grades 6-10).
 - 👀 Because I love learning, I'm now getting into Web Development to switch to Computer Science and Engineering.
-I'm good at <b>C, C++, Java, Python, HTML, CSS, JavaScript, SQL, MongoDB, React JS, Git, and Github , MVC(Model,View,Controller), Tailwind</b>.
+I'm good at <b>C, C++, Java, Python, HTML, CSS, JavaScript, SQL, MongoDB, React JS, Git, and Github , Tailwind , MVC(Model,View,Controller)</b>.
 Let's dive into the tech world together! 🚀💻
 - 🌱 Beyond the programming languages, I also possess a strong command of foundational mathematical concepts like <b> Linear Algebra </b> and <b>Calculus</b>, specifically tailored for the dynamic needs of Computer Science.
 I'm enthusiastic about embracing new challenges and acquiring diverse skills.
 Let's connect and explore the exciting intersection of my teaching experience and burgeoning tech skills! 🌐💻✨